datapupil/datapupil.github.io/_posts/TIME SERIES FORECASTING.md

 ---
-Umesh Uma Shankar
-March 19, 2018
+title: TIME SERIES FORECASTING
+subtitle: Sleep Time Forecasting
 ---

-TIME SERIES FORECASTING

-INTRODUCTION
+*INTRODUCTION*
 ------------

 This is an effort to forecast a time series and to create a standard process flow for building an ARIMA model.
 The sample data looks like,